Overview of DTA Tracking Architecture

 For more information abut the DTA Purge and Archive job, see How to Configure the DTA Purge and Archive Job.

-Optionally, the DTA Purge and Archive job can also archive the BizTalkDTADb data as a SQL Backup for longer term storage and/or off-line viewing of the data.
-If the archived BizTalkDTADb data needs to be queried, it must first be restored as a new database in SQL Server and then you can use tools such as HAT or the SQL Query Analyzer to query it.
+5. Optionally, the DTA Purge and Archive job can also archive the BizTalkDTADb data as a SQL Backup for longer term storage and/or off-line viewing of the data.
+If the archived BizTalkDTADb data needs to be queried, it must first be restored as a new database in SQL Server and then you can use tracking or the SQL Query Analyzer to query it.